net-zero-dri/net-zero-dri.github.io/about.md

 As well as being technical lead on this project, Ag oversees the data pipeline that delivers Petabytes of climate simulations through the Model Intercomparison Projects (such as CMIP5/6) and looks after the UK Climate Projections User Interface which is managed by CEDA and runs on the JASMIN platform.
 Ag has a keen interest in developing better tools for improving data curation, management and delivery.
 He also oversees the CEDA training programme.
 <br>

-**Summer students - Lucy Woodward** and **Sophie Mosselmans**
+**Summer placement students - Lucy Woodward** and **Sophie Mosselmans**
-Lucy is a 4th year MSci Physics student at the University of Nottingham with a strong interest in careers in science communication and climate solutions.
-Sophie is studing her MSci in Physics at Imperial College London and has previously done strategic communications work with the Global Returns Project.
+Lucy is a 4th year MSci Physics student at the University of Nottingham with strong interests in science communication, podcasting and climate solutions.
+Sophie is studying her MSci in Physics at Imperial College London and has previously done strategic communications work with the Global Returns Project.
 <br>